koshimazaki/AI-Utils/README.md

 Combining Deforum Configuration Files

 This utility script is crafted to streamline the process of combining multiple JSON configuration files, specifically designed for Deforum API settings, into a single consolidated file.
-This automation facilitates efficient management and utilization of multiple configuration settings for digital art generation.
-Below is a step-by-step explanation of its operations:
+This allows generating multiple files as a single job.

 This approach is particularly useful for projects where digital art generation involves multiple configurations, allowing for streamlined setup and execution of the Deforum API with a unified configuration file.